btotharye/instill-bot/data/nlu.md

 - Can you bring dogs in
 - are you pet friendly
 - can I bring my dog
+- can I bring my dog with me?

 ## intent:tours
 - Do you do tours